kubescape/host-scanner/README.md

 This component is a data acquisition component in the Kubescape project.
 Its goal is to collect information about the Kubernetes node host for further security posture evaluation in Kubescape.

 ## Deployment
 Host-scanner is deployed as a privileged Kubernetes DaemonSet in the cluster.
-It publishes an API for clients to read host infromation.
+It publishes an API for clients to read host information.

 ## Supported APIs